JayHelton/firebase-firelobby/README.md

 ## 9. Wrapping up the lobby

-Now that we would have a list of users in the lobby, we have a handful of interactions we need to create in order to join and leave our lobby, as well as a function to mark our user as "ready" or "not ready".
+Now that we would have a list of users in the lobby, we have a handful of interactions we need.
 We will create functions and action buttons to join and leave the lobby, as well as a function to change the readiness of our user within the lobby.
-We will also create a variable to determine if our user is currently in the lobby, which will drive what buttons we show and hide.
+We will also create a variable to determine if our user is currently in the lobby, which will drive which buttons we show and hide.

 ```javascript
 // Omitted